 Bolivia taxes the income generated by corporations following the 'income source' principle (i.e. on a territorial basis).
 Therefore, income arising from goods and assets located or utilised economically within Bolivian territory and from any activity carried out within the country is considered Bolivian income source.
 Hence, such income is subject to CIT, regardless of the nationality/residence of the parties involved in generating such income or the place where the contracts were subscribed.

-Financial institutions (except for development banks) with a return on equity index higher than 6% must pay an additional income tax of 25%.
+Financial institutions (except for development banks) and insurance/reinsurance companies with a return on equity index higher than 6% must pay an additional income tax of 25%.
 This additional income tax cannot be offset against the transaction tax (see below), nor can it be considered a deductible expense for CIT purposes.

 Surtax on extractive activities

 There is an additional 25% CIT that affects only extractive activities of non-renewable natural resources (mining and oil/gas).
 This additional tax is calculated on the same basis as the normal CIT, except that two additional deductions are allowed: (i) up to 33% of the accumulated investment as of 1991, and (ii) 45% of the gross revenue of each extractive operation (e.g. a field or a mining site), with a threshold of 250 million bolivianos (BOB) for each extractive operation.

 Special taxes on mining companies

 In addition to the general CIT of 25% and the 25% surtax on extractive activities, all mining companies are also subject to an additional tax, calculated on the taxable net profits, at the following rates: